sissaschool/turborvb/README.md

 `docker pull addman151/turborvb:latest`

-The Docker container has all the required executables in its PATH.
+The Docker container has all the required executables in its `PATH`.
 You can run them directly, just ensure the working directory is properly mounted and environment variables are set as needed.

 In the commands below:

-The `-i` flag starts the container in interactive mode.
+- The `-i` flag starts the container in interactive mode.
-The `-e` flag sets an environment variable inside the container.
+- The `-e` flag sets an environment variable inside the container.
 Here `OMP_NUM_THREADS=4` specifies the number of threads that OpenMP should use.
-The `-v` flag mounts the current directory (as returned by $(pwd)) to `/app` inside the container.
+- The `-v` flag mounts the current directory (as returned by `$(pwd)`) to `/app` inside the container.
 This allows the container to read and write files from your current directory.
-The `-w` flag sets the working directory inside the Docker container.
+- The `-w` flag sets the working directory inside the Docker container.
 Here, it's set to `/app`.

-Note: Ensure that the datasvmc.input and prep.input files are present in your current directory before running the commands.
+Note: Ensure that the `datasvmc.input` and `prep.input` files are present in your current directory before running the commands.

 Here are a few example commands to run TurboRVB: